covid-19-impact-lab/utilities/docs/source/index.rst

 Running the Dashboard
 ----------------------

-To run dashboard, there are two steps.
+To run the dashboard, there are two steps.

-First, you must create the dictionaries with the aggregated data that will be passed to the bokeh app.
+First, you must create the dictionaries with the aggregated data that will be passed to the Bokeh app.
 To do so, call `process_dashboard_source_data.py`.
 You will be asked for the following arguments:

-`Language`, which can be either english or german.
+- `Language`, which can be either `english` or `german`.

-`Path to dataset`, the path to the folder containing the Covid LISS datasets.
+- `Path to dataset`, the path to the folder containing the Covid LISS datasets.
   The folder needs to contain thre files, `background_data_merged.pickle` and `covid_data_2020_03.pickle` (for Maps and Group Differences Tabs) and `liss_all_waves_data.pickle` (for Labor Supply Tab).

-`Path to the output directory`, where the dictionary of aggregate data should be saved.
+- `Path to the output directory`, where the dictionary of aggregate data should be saved.

-`Path to regions` (optional), the path to the regions' identifiers.
+- `Path to regions` (optional), the path to the regions' identifiers.
 If no third argument is passed, mock regions are created and you are warned about this.

-This will generate `liss/{lang}/dashboard_data_{suffix}.pickle`, where `suffix` depends on the source LISS dataset, in the output directory you specified.
+This will generate `liss/{language}/dashboard_data_{suffix}.pickle`, where `suffix` depends on the source LISS dataset, in the output directory you specified.

-Secondly, you must start the bokeh server passing the created pickle to it.
+Secondly, you must start the Bokeh server passing the created pickle to it.
 To do so, run `python run_dashboard.py`.
 You will be asked to specify the path to the folder where the pickle files previously created resides.